Sparking Action: Wildfire Preparedness

-Knowing what your plan covers will make an emergency situation much less stressful.
+Knowing what your plan covers will make an emergency situation less stressful.

-If you live in an area that is susceptible to wildfires, a few preventative measures can help ensure your home's safety.
+If you live in an area that is susceptible to wildfires, a few preventive measures can help ensure your home's safety.

 Prior to evacuating, complete this checklist to help first responders evaluate your home.

 For more resources and information visit, FEMA.gov or MyHome by Freddie Mac®.